dseclub/MDSE/CloudComputing/aws/AwsCert/SecurityIAM.md

 compromise security, or consume excessive resources.
 - Using AWS WAF to Control Access to Your Content
 - WAF Rules Logic that will dictate what type of requests to allow or block

+AWS Firewall Manager Control WAF settings and Security Groups for all AWS accounts from a central management interface.